 Ingmar Gorman, Ph.D.

 INGMAR GORMAN, Ph.D., is a psychologist who specializes in assisting populations who have had experiences with psychedelics and other psychoactive compounds.

 He is the Director of the Psychedelic Education and Continuing Care Program, where he leads groups, workshops, and treats individual clients.
-Dr. Gorman is Site Co-Principle Investigator and therapist on a Phase 3 clinical trial studying the potential psychotherapeutic utility of MDMA for post-traumatic stress disorder and an NIH funded Postdoctoral Fellow at New York University.
+Dr. Gorman is Site Co-Principal Investigator and therapist on a Phase 3 clinical trial studying the potential psychotherapeutic utility of MDMA for post-traumatic stress disorder and an NIH funded Postdoctoral Fellow at New York University.

 JAMES VASILE is a partner at Open Tech Strategies, a consultancy that advises organizations and businesses as they navigate the open-source world